 Common reasons traumatic brain injuries happen

-Our Savannah traumatic brain injury lawyers are ready to handle any type of TBI or concussion case.
+Our Atlanta traumatic brain injury lawyers are ready to handle any type of TBI or concussion case.
 Some of the more common causes for TBI are:

 - Vehicle accidents.
 Passengers and drivers in trucks and cars are often thrown around the vehicles, strike the dashboard or sides of the vehicles, or hit other passengers.
 The head and skull can easily be jostled about or suffer a direct blow.
 Anyone in a vehicle accident should immediately see a family physician or emergency care doctor so a proper and timely evaluation can be made.